davidbolet/PostgreSQL_course/session-02.md

 In this session, you:

-- Analyzed schema principles for microservice architectures
+- Learned and applied 1NF, 2NF, 3NF, and BCNF
-- Compared normalization and denormalization
+- Designed normalized schemas to eliminate redundancy
-- Learned patterns for schema independence and scalability
+- Saw where normalization helps and where denormalization is preferable
-- Modeled a schema with isolation, flexibility, and readability
+- Practiced converting flat structures into normalized forms

-Next session: **Normalized Database Design**
+Next session: **Query Analysis for Defect Resolution**